fanoframework/fanoframework.github.io/working-with-views/index.md

 ## View for non HTML presentation

-While moany built-in implementations of `IView` interface are related to HTML presentation, you can use it to generate other presentation such as JSON or PDF document.
+While many built-in implementations of `IView` interface are related to HTML presentation, you can use it to generate other presentation such as JSON or PDF document.

 [THomePdfView](https://github.com/fanoframework/fano-pdf/blob/master/src/App/Home/Views/HomePdfView.pas) from [Fano Pdf example](https://github.com/fanoframework/fano-pdf) demonstrates implementation of IView interface to generate PDF document at runtime.